easymcp/easymcp/README.md

 - **Claude Desktop**: The official desktop application from Anthropic
 - **Cursor**: An AI-powered code editor with Claude integration

-Currently, these are the only systems that support MCP servers.
 As more applications adopt MCP, EasyMCP will be compatible with them as well.

 ## How It Works